TheRetroMike/Hoosat/cmd/hoosatminer/README.md

 # hoosatminer

-Hoosatminer is a CPU-based miner for hoosatd
+Hoosatminer is a CPU-based miner for htnd

 ## Requirements